wh1t3lord/wh1t3lord/README.md

 </div>

 ## Wishes
-I would like to work on some C++ backends for Web environment.
+I would like to work on some C++ backends for Web environment or to join to some C# backend environment.

+Currently I am opened for relocation to Germany/Austria/Norway/Poland.

 ## Contacts